SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## convert
 #### Description:
-ConvertCommand: converts the file format, bit-depth or sample rate.
+Convert: converts the file format, bit-depth or sample rate.
 Features a high quality resampling algorithm.
-This subcommand has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.
+This command has subcommands; it requires at least one of sample-rate, bit-depth or file-format to be specified.

 #### Usage:
-convert `[OPTIONS] SUBCOMMAND`
+convert `[OPTIONS] COMMAND`

 #### Options:
 `-h,--help`
 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 `Subcommands:`